 CAPITAL DEFENSE WORKSHOP – $17,000

-This is the 16th year of Virginia Law Foundation financial support to this one and one-half day training program for Virginia attorneys.
+The Capital Defense Workshop is the only educational program that covers both training requirements (forensics and litigation) for Virginia lawyers representing defendants charged with capital murder.
+This is the 18th year of the Virginia Law Foundation’s financial support to this one and one-half day training program for Virginia attorneys.
 Each year, up to 250 lawyers receive training in forensics and litigation to help them meet standards set by the Virginia Supreme Court and the Virginia Indigent Defense Commission, in conjunction with the Virginia State Bar, for the defense of capital cases in Virginia.

 Goals of this workshop are to (1) maintain/increase the current level of qualified lawyers certified to accept capital cases; (2) provide attendees additional insight regarding national developments in death penalty litigation; and (3) enhance participants overall level of skills and productivity as representatives of capital defendants.

 A project of the Diversity Conference of the Virginia State Bar and the Millennium Diversity Initiative